tmpvar/tmpvar.com/content/poc/shader-editor/index.md

 Store a value in the specified `outputName` at the thread's current.
 This is effectively writing to one of the global `out` variables
 - formats: `rgba8`, `r32f`, etc..

+#### `PassSetSize(width, height)`
+__Note:__ this is only allowed inside a `PassCreate` block

+Sets the width and height of the pass.
+If not provided, it will default to the viewport size.

+TODO: add support for scaling this relative to the viewport size

 ## DEVLOG